OlhaSvezhentseva/python-label_processing/README.rst

       - the path to the directory in which the resulting crops and the csv will be stored (out_dir)

    **Outputs:**
       - the labels in the pictures are segmented and cropped out of the picture, becoming their own file named after their jpg of origin and assigned class.
       - the predicted segmentation outputs are also saved as a csv (filename, class, prediction score, coordinates).

-* tesseract_ocr.py
-   Performs Pytesseract on the segmented labels and returns it as a json file.
-   Before the ocr, preprocessing is done on the pictures to enhance the results.

-   **Inputs:**
-      - the path to the directory of the input jpgs (crop_dir)
-      - optional argument: select whether the verbose should be visible or not

-   **Outputs:**
-      - ocr results as a json file
-      - preprocessed images

 * vision_api.py
    Performs the Google Vision OCR on the segmented labels by calling the API and returns it as a json file.